CodeTanzania/majifix-docs/get-started.md

 With MajiFix, we aim to:

-Open city governments, by creating new communication channels with their citizens. allow citizens to report problems they face in their daily lives, and empowering them to share existing problems. support public service providers in solving each and every problem, while giving feedback to people about updates on the efforts to solve each problem.
+- Open city governments, by creating new communication channels with their citizens.
+- Allow citizens to report problems they face in their daily lives, and empowering them to share existing problems.
+- Support public service providers in solving each and every problem, while giving feedback to people about updates on the efforts to solve each problem.

 ## MajiFix components